How to Sign Up for WIC in Tennessee: Easy Steps for Families

 Obtaining WIC Food Benefits

-You’ll get a TNWIC card to buy WIC-approved foods at grocery stores.
+You’ll receive a TNWIC card that works like a debit card for buying WIC-approved foods at grocery stores.

-You can check your balance by looking at your last store receipt or using the balance checker at the store.
+You can check your balance with your last store receipt or by using the balance checker at the store.

-You can only buy items listed in the guide.
+Just remember, only buy items listed in the guide—stick to the plan!

 Additional Support Services

-They have people who can answer your questions and give you tips.
+You can chat with knowledgeable folks who can answer your questions and provide tips.

-WIC can also connect you with other health services.
+WIC can even help connect you with other health services.

-If you need a doctor or dentist, they can help you find one.
+If you’re in need of a doctor or dentist, they’re there to help you find one.

-This makes sure you and your family stay healthy in all ways, not just with food.
+It’s all about making sure your family stays healthy in every way, not just through food.

 Frequently Asked Questions